bdlm/errors/README.md

 log.Println(err.(errs.Stack).Cause())
 ```

-Similar to `pkg/errors`, you can easily switch on the type of any error in the stack (including the causer):
+You can easily switch on the type of any error in the stack (including the causer) as usual:

 ```go
 switch err.(errs.Err).Cause().(type) {